listinvest/GoLancer/README.md

 <h3>Operation</h3>

-The 'attacker' will need a web-server setup that accepts form posts requests.
-GoLancer will send out a form POST request (``application/x-www-form-urlencoded``) to a defined web-address that contains the fields `hostname` and `key` .
+If the 'attacker' has a web-server setup that accepts form posts requests GoLancer will send out a form POST request (``application/x-www-form-urlencoded``) to a defined web-address that contains the fields `hostname` and `key` .
 Any test web-server will work, you could even use netcat (`nc -lvnp 80`) .
 The 'attacker' can also use something like webhook.site to accept these requests.
 (Although security controls may block this site)
+Otherwise, the encrypted AES key will be stored on the target machine.

 On the 'attacker' machine: